meollan/Maven-Movies-SQL/README.md

 Welcome!
-I am Meollan Tagle, an Industrial Engineer by profession but taking the path to Data Analytics and apply my knowledge to project management and Lean Six Sigma
+I'm Meollan Tagle, an Industrial Engineer transitioning into Data Analytics.
+I’m eager to leverage my skills in project management and Lean Six Sigma to drive impactful results.

-Come and stay with me as I take this journey towards Data Analytics and Business Intelligence
+Join me on my journey into Data Analytics and Business Intelligence!

-The training I have is in UDEMY leade by Maven with a title SQL for Data Analysis: Beginner MySQL Business Intelligence
+The training I have is in UDEMY lead by Maven with a title SQL for Data Analysis: Beginner MySQL Business Intelligence

 In this case our database includes